Deepanshu1908/Project---Connectionist-Bench-Sonar-Mines-vs.-Rocks-/README.md

 # Project - Connectionist Bench (Sonar-Mines vs. Rocks)

-• The task is to train a network to discriminate between sonar signals bounced off a metal cylinder and those bounced off a roughly cylindrical rock.
+The objective is to develop a network capable of distinguishing between sonar signals reflected by a metal cylinder and those reflected by a roughly cylindrical rock.

+• Conducted exploratory data analysis (EDA) and feature engineering.

-• Done EDA, feature engineering, trained various classification models and calculated their accuracy by using K-Fold model validation technique.
+• Trained multiple classification models and evaluated their accuracy using K-Fold cross-validation.

-• After model validation, SVM gives best result but for enhancing its accuracy more, tuning of model was done.
+• Following model validation, SVM yielded the most promising results.
+To further refine its accuracy, model tuning was performed.

-• Then saved the model using pickle library.
+• Subsequently, the model was saved using the pickle library.